 Cross-Platform Conversation Starters

 Driving traffic between channels will tend to happen naturally when you’re creating complementary content rather than competing content.
 So, your TikTok might end with “full explanation on my YouTube channel.”
 Your Instagram Story might reference “the discussion happening on my Twitter.”
-But here’s the thing, don’t make it feel forced or do this every single post.
-People will follow you across platforms if each one genuinely adds value to their experience of your music.
-They won’t if it feels like you’re just trying to collect followers everywhere.
-And what did we say earlier?
-Forget those vanity metrics!
-Reference conversations happening on other platforms without making people feel left out.
-“Someone on Twitter asked about my songwriting process, so here’s a quick explanation” is going to work far better than “check out the Twitter thread for more details.”
+Don’t force cross-platform references in every post.
+People will follow you across platforms if each one adds genuine value.
+Not if you’re transparently trying to collect followers everywhere.

 Building Genuine Engagement